Activities of daily living with dementia series, lets address eating…

 More on Activities of Daily Living with Dementia Tips : Eating …

-These will help you encourage adequate intake and help assure a more pleasurable dining experience:
+These will help you encourage adequate intake.
+It can also help assure a more pleasurable dining experience:

 - Give good oral care so taste buds can be more sensitive to taste and so food in general tastes and smells better

-- Make for a pleasant eating environment—control unpleasant odors, get rid of unpleasant looking objects, minimize noise, and make the dining area brightly lit
+- Make for a pleasant eating environment.
+Control unpleasant odors.
+Get rid of unpleasant looking objects.
+Minimize and make the dining area brightly lit

 - Wash their hands (or cue them to do it) before eating